Subaward Policy

 Closeout

-The Director is responsible for obtaining all required deliverables, including programmatic reports and any other necessary documentation.
+The Associate Director is responsible for obtaining all required deliverables, including programmatic reports and any other necessary documentation.
 Final verification of technical/programmatic completion of the project by the subrecipient is indicated by the PI’s approval on the final invoice.
-Payment for the final invoice will
+Payment for the final invoice will not be made to the Subrecipient until all required deliverables have been received by the College.

 Award Closeout